Back to the full dot-point answer

 The General Treaty for Renunciation of War, signed in Paris on 27 August 1928 by Secretary of State Frank Kellogg, French Foreign Minister Aristide Briand, and representatives of 13 other states, "renounced war as an instrument of national policy" and pledged to settle disputes by "pacific means".
 Sixty-two states eventually ratified, including the future Axis.

-What is the Neutrality Acts?Show answer
+What are the Neutrality Acts?Show answer

 The Neutrality Acts attempted to insulate the United States from any future European or Asian war by prohibiting trade or financial assistance with belligerents.